Klortho/jatsdoc/Implementation.md

 ```
 ├── app
+│   ├── jqapi.rb - this is the main application ruby file, it maps all the URLs
-│   ├── assets
+│   └── assets
-│   │   ├── images
+│       ├── images
-│   │   │   ├── arrow.png
+│       │   ├── arrow.png
-│   │   │   ├── ... various images and icons
+│       │   └── ... various images and icons
-│   │   ├── javascripts
+│       ├── javascripts
-│   │   │   ├── bundle.js.coffee - master file that "requires" all of the others,
+│       │   ├── bundle.js.coffee - master file that "requires" all of the others,
-│   │   │   │     including library files that aren't in this directory
+│       │   │     including library files that aren't in this directory
-│   │   │   ├── categories.js.coffee
+│       │   ├── categories.js.coffee
-│   │   │   ├── ... various coffeescript sources
+│       │   └── ... other coffeescript sources
-│   │   └── stylesheets
+│       └── stylesheets
-│   │       ├── bundle.css.sass - master file that "requires" all of the others,
+│           ├── bundle.css.sass - master file that "requires" all of the others,
-│   │       │     including the library file reset.css
+│           │     including the library file reset.css
-│   │       ├── categories.css.sass
+│           ├── categories.css.sass
-│   │       ├── ... various sass sources
+│           └── ... other sass sources
-│   └── jqapi.rb - this is the main application ruby file, it maps all the URLs
 ├── config.ru - config file for rackup; top-level configuration that defines the application.
 │     This "requires" app/jqapi.rb
 ├── Gemfile - defines all the dependencies
 ├── LICENSE
 ├── README.md
 ├── tasks
-│   ├── deploy.thor - defines a bunch of thor tasks:
-│   │     1. generate - minifies css and js, copies all the files and framework, to create
+│   ├── deploy.thor - defines a generate task, that minifies css and js, copies all the files
-│   │        a standalone version
-│   │     2. pack - create a .zip file of the standalone version
+│   │     and framework, to create a standalone version
-│   │     3. air - for the Air app, not sure what that's about.
-│   ├── development.thor - defines one thor task, dev:start, which starts the Sinatra server
-│   ├── documentation.thor - defines two thor tasks:
-│   │     1. docs:download - pull the official documentation form github (in XML)
-│   │     2. docs:generate - convert XML into JSON format
-│   └── requires.thor - "horrible hack" - this is a wrapper for the others.
+│   └── requires.thor - "horrible hack" - this is included by the others.
 └── vendor - third party libraries
     └── assets
-        ├── javascripts - JS libraries
+        ├── javascripts
-        │   ├── jquery.ba-bbq.js
-        │   ├── jquery.ba-dotimeout.js
-        │   ├── jquery.highlight.js
-        │   ├── jquery.js
-        │   ├── jquery.snippet.js
-        │   └── sandbox.coffee
+        │   └── ... jquery and other JS libraries
         └── stylesheets - CSS libraries
             └── reset.css
 ```